SidheLore/horiseon/README.md

 https://sidhelore.github.io/horiseon/

 ## Credit
-The original files for the Horiseon website were obtained through the Vanderbilt University Coding Bootcamp and cloned from Xandromus' urban-octo-telegram repository.
+The original files for the Horiseon website were obtained through the Vanderbilt University Coding Bootcamp and cloned from Xander Rapstine's urban-octo-telegram repository.
 The code was refactored by Jessica Hoffman.